Alvastra

 Alvastra ([ˈâlːˌvasːtra]) is a small village in Ödeshög Municipality in eastern Sweden.
 It is known for being the seat of the Cistercian Alvastra Abbey in the Middle Ages, established in 1143 by French monks.
-After the Swedish Lutheran reformation in the 1530s, the monastery was demolished, never to be rebuilt.
+After the Reformation in Sweden in the 1530s, the monastery was demolished, never to be rebuilt.

 The Alvastra monastery ruin is today well preserved and popular place to visit.